 A short walk from our hotel was the Texas State Capitol.
 I was surprised at how much Milana enjoyed this!
 She had lots of questions and the employees inside happily answered them.
 We are homeschoolers, so this was a nice educational experience.

 While we normally aren’t zoo fans, a friend who lives in the area told us about the Austin Zoo.
 Their animals are all rescued and it’s unlike any other zoo we have been to.
 Now some people will say that the zoo has some negative publicity, however I will urge you to do some research because one angry employee seems to have the power to ruin an entire organization!
 Milana loved wandering the grounds and you can even buy species appropriate food to feed to the goats, llamas and deer.

 We also found out that there was an aquarium however I would personally skip this.
 I had no idea that more than 80% wasn’t actually sea life but other animals, where you were able to interact with things like kangaroos, sloths, and lemurs.
-Milana really wanted to see the lemurs so I allowed her to do just that one.
+Not our thing!

 On a day when it was in the 70s, we visited the Austin Nature & Science Center.
 This place is free and a great learning opportunity for kids!
 They even had a dino dig area for kids to play in.

 I always check out Groupon when traveling, to see what local deals might be available.
 I saw they had a cheap option for the Toy Museum in downtown, and when I mentioned it to Milana, she really wanted to go.
 It was super close to our hotel so I bought it and we walked over one afternoon.
 It’s a small place filled with nostalgic toys that you will probably understand more than your child!
 Either way, she loved seeing “old fashioned toys” as she called them and it was a fun way to spend a little bit of time.